mcido/mcido/README.md

 ### Hi there 👋
-**mcido/mcido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. meu nome e daniel tenho 16 anos
+**mcido/mcido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. meu nome e daniel tenho 16 anos so cristão moro com minha mãe e minha irmã faso bmx e to no primeiro ano .
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...